CodingCat/KittenWhisker/README.md

     `sudo perf record -F 99 -g sleep 120`

-    Note that, `sleep 120` will make perf to sample the usage for 2 mins, and KittenWhisker will insert `-p` and '-o' right before sleep command, which specifies the PID to be monitored and the name of output file respectively.
+    Note that, `sleep 120` will make perf to sample the usage for 2 mins, and KittenWhisker will insert `-p` and `-o` right before sleep command, which specifies the PID to be monitored and the name of output file respectively.

 2. compose spark-submit command in start_app_cmd.sh.
 The below is an example of the command